nszandrew/nszandrew/README.md

 # 👋 Hello, World!
 I'm Andrew

 ## 🚀 About Me
-I'm a passionate Software Engineer in the making, focusing on back-end development with Java.
-With a solid foundation in Java and frameworks like Spring Boot, I'm on a journey to get my first job working with Java and building innovative solutions.
+I'm a future Java developer.
+With a solid foundation in Java and frameworks like Spring Boot, I'm on a journey to get my first job working with Java and trying to help people around me with my knowledge.

-- 🌱 I’m currently learning **Spring Boot** and **New technologies**
+- 🌱 I'm currently learning **new technologies** and delving deeper into **Spring Boot** every day
-- 👨‍💻 I’m working on an eCommerce project with a some friends, I'm also working on personal projects ([look my repositories](https://github.com/nszandrew?tab=repositories)).
+- 👨‍💻 I'm working freelance for a physiotherapist clinic, I'm also working on personal projects, check out my repository ([look my repositories](https://github.com/nszandrew?tab=repositories)).
-- 💬 Ask me about **Java**, **Spring Boot**, **SQL**, and **Other things in the Java Universe**
+- 💬 Ask me about **Java**, **Spring Boot** and **Other things in the Java Universe**
-- 📫 How to reach me: [EMAIL](nszandrew10@gmail.com)
+- 📫 How to reach me: [EMAIL](nszandrew10@gmail.com) , [Linkedin](https://www.linkedin.com/in/nszandrew/)

 ## 🛠️ Skills & Tools